fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 In another hadith, the Prophet (SAW) said:
 > "I hope that I would live long enough to see ʿĪsā, but if my death comes before that, whoever meets him should convey my salām to him."

 ʿĪsā (AS) will not have returned as a new Prophet but rather as follower of the Prophet Muḥammad (SAW), adhering to the Sharīʿah he brought.
 As such, he will accede to the authority of the Khalīfah at the time, the Mahdī.
-Allāh’s Messenger (SAW) said, “How will you be when the son or Maryam descends amongst you, judging by the law of the Qurʾān and not the law of the Injīl?” and he once told ʿUmar b. al-Khaṭṭāb, “Were Mūsā alive today, he would have no option but to follow me.”
+Allāh’s Messenger (SAW) said, "How will you be when the son or Maryam descends amongst you, judging by the law of the Qurʾān and not the law of the Injīl?" and he once told ʿUmar b. al-Khaṭṭāb, "Were Mūsā alive today, he would have no option but to follow me."

 The ummah of Islām will start with the best of people and end with the best of people.
-The Prophet (SAW) said, “An ummah that has me at its beginning, the Mahdī in its middle, and ʿIsā at its end can never be destroyed.”
+The Prophet (SAW) said, "An ummah that has me at its beginning, the Mahdī in its middle, and ʿIsā at its end can never be destroyed."

 After defeating Dajjal, Isa will work as a judge.
 There will be a good life for some time untill Yajuj and Majuj come out of their dwelling places.
 Isa and the ummah will make dua against them and Allah will save the people.